San Blas Islands, Panama: An Unplugged Tropical Escape

 San Blas Islands

-The indigenous territory of Guna Yala consists of a small strip of land on the Caribbean coast and San Blas Islands.
+The indigenous territory of Guna Yala consists of a small strip of land on the Caribbean Coast and San Blas Islands.
 The native Guna people inhabit 49 of these islands and govern the area independently from Panama.
-They have their own unique laws, religion, and culture.
+They have their own unique laws, religion, culture, and language.
+Learning a few key phrases and words in Spanish will benefit your trip since English is rarely spoken.
+More than likely there will be another traveler nearby to help if you get lost in translation!

 Although the majority of our interactions were friendly, Brad and I felt our presence on Ina Island was an inconvenience.
 Bartenders and kids were easygoing, but tour guides and restaurant staff didn't seem to have any interest exchanging pleasantries.
-I'm sure it gets a bit old dealing with foreigners in your back yard every day.
+I'm sure it gets a bit old dealing with foreigners in your backyard every day.

 San Blas Dreams

+Brad and I booked a four-day excursion with San Blas Dreams after surfing the web for reputable tour agencies, reading blog posts, and speaking to fellow travelers.
 The total cost for two people was $720 USD with an additional $46 USD in port fees.
-The package included roundtrip transportation in Panama City, private accommodations, meals, and excursions.
+The package included round-trip transportation in Panama City, private accommodations, meals, and excursions.
+Any less time and we would've felt rushed in the San Blas Islands!

 Transportation

 Organized chaos began once we arrived at the dock.
 Men scurried around on cell phones crosschecking passenger lists as boats pulled up to the piers.
 Wristbands were issued as we patiently waited to be told where to go.
-Brad and I just shrugged our shoulders and hoped we would be taken to the right place!
+Brad and I just shrugged our shoulders and hoped we would be taken to the right place.

+I recommend wrapping your luggage in a waterproof cover or plastic bag since the journey is often fast and wet.
+Keep fragile items with you because the bow of the boat slams repeatedly against the waves.
+Fortunately, our camera didn't suffer any damage during the wild ride.
 You'll board similar boats during your excursions and transfers to other islands.
 Lifejackets are provided and mandatory to wear.
-Try to sit in the middle of the boat if you want to avoid a big splash to the face!
+Sit in the middle of the boat if you want to avoid a big splash to the face!

-Accommodations & Facilities
+Accommodations

+Brad and I paid extra for private spaces during our three nights, but dorms are common and more affordable.
+We slept in a boarded room with a sand floor, beach tent (our favorite), and elevated bungalow.
 The mattresses were comfortable with flannel sheets, but the pillows weren't supportive.
-Luckily we brought along our own mini travel pillows in compressible sacks.
+Luckily, we brought our mini travel pillows in compressible sacks.
 I slept like a rock, but Brad felt overheated.
 Consider snoozing in a hammock if you need a cool breeze.
+Prepare for humid nights and simplicity!

-There wasn't any good way to secure our belongings (cash, GoPro, camera, and passports) during our stay.
-In order to have piece of mind, we kept our valuables with us most of the time.
+There wasn't any secure place to store our valuables (cash, GoPro, camera, and passports) during our stay.
+In order to have piece of mind, we kept our important gear with us most of the time.
 We never heard of any issues with theft, but better safe than sorry.
+Our boarded room had a latch for a padlock, but we forgot to bring one.
+Instead, we found a lone wire twist tie in the sand to use as a makeshift deterrent.

+A small padlock would've been useful as well to secure our tent zippers.
 Our bungalow didn't have any mechanism to close the door and I was a bit surprised when a Guna woman entered to deliver sheets without a knock.
 This would've been especially awkward if I was changing!

 Food & Beverages